blazej-bucha/charm/docs/src/benchmarks.rst

 requirements of spherical harmonic analysis and synthesis of point data values.
 Applied is the Gauss--Legendre quadrature, which offers the best performance.
 All tests were executed on a PC with the Intel(R) Core(TM) i7-6800K CPU
-@ 3.40GHz CPU and 128 GBs of RAM.
-Both CHarm and FFTW were compiled using ``GCC`` with parallelization enabled and the ``-O3 -ffast-math`` optimization flags.
+@ 3.40GHz and 128 GBs of RAM.
+CHarm was compiled using ``GCC`` with parallelization enabled and the ``-O3 -ffast-math`` optimization flags.
 All 6 CPU cores were employed with hyperthreading enabled.

 The benchmarks can be executed by ``make bench`` after running ``./configure`` and ``make``.
 The outputs from the benchmark program (the accuracy and